-During the risk assessment exercise operational risk was assessed as a material risk for the Company.
-As part of the ORSA process, a stress test was carried out combining multiple factors, including the materialisation of an operational event.
-The solvency ratio remained well above the Company's risk appetite limit, even though the Company's own funds decreased significantly.
-Nevertheless, relevant mitigating actions were approved by the Board during the review and approval of the ORSA Report for 2018.
+During the risk assessment exercise, operational risk was assessed as a material risk for the Company.
+As part of the ORSA process, a stress test was carried out combining multiple factors, including the materialisation of operational risk events.
+The solvency ratio remained well above the regulatory limit, even though it decreased within the range of 10% to 25% during the projected period.
+In addition, relevant mitigating actions were approved by the Board during the review and approval of the ORSA Report for 2022.